Analysis of chaos and regularity in the open Dicke model: CONVERGENCE OF EIGENVALUES AND EIGENSTATES OF THE OPEN DICKE MODEL

 \subsection{Convergence of Eigenstates}

-Since the eigenvalue convergence criterion is not applicable to the Dicke Liouvillian, we propose in this work an extension of the eigenstate convergence criterion of the Dicke Hamiltonian for the Dicke Liouvillian.
-A detailed description of this criterion for the Dicke Hamiltonian and its validity are presented in Ref.~\cite{Bastarrachea2014PSb}.
-The eigenstates of Dicke Hamiltonian can be expanded in an arbitrary basis.
-Typically the Fock basis $|f\rangle=|n;j,m_{z}\rangle$ (with $n=0,1,\ldots,n_{\max}$ and $m_{z}=-j,-j+1,\ldots,j-1,j$) is used to diagonalize the Hamiltonian and the eigenstates of the system, $\hat{H}_{\text{D}}|E_{k}\rangle=E_{k}|E_{k}\rangle$, have the following representation
+Since the eigenvalue convergence criterion [see Eq.~\eqref{eqn:EigenvalueConvergence}] is not applicable to eigenvalues of the Dicke Liouvillian, we propose in this work an extension of the eigenstate convergence criterion from the isolated Dicke model for its open version.
+A detailed description of the convergence criterion for eigenstates of the Dicke Hamiltonian and supporting studies are presented in Ref.~\cite{Bastarrachea2014PSb}.
+See Appendix~\ref{app:ConvergenceCriterionEigenstates} for explicit details about the extension of this convergence criterion to eigenstates of the Dicke Liouvillian.
+Next, we describe the overall idea, which consists in expanding the eigenstates of the Dicke Liouvillian $|\lambda_{k}\rangle\rangle$, which satisfy the eigenvalue equation